dustinpfister/blog_posts/_posts/threejs-examples-basic-framework.md

 ### The source code examples in this post are up on github

 The source code examples in this post can be [found on Guthub in my test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-basic-framework).
+This is also where I have the [source code for my many other blog posts on threejs](/categories/three-js/) beyond just that of this example.

 ### Version Numbers matter with three.js